 In The Shining, we see the drowned woman rising out of the bath, Kubrick leaving us to wonder whether she is there (even as a ghost) or a hallucination or if any of this has happened at all.
 Here, it's shot 230 where Humbert opens the door to the bathroom, a shot that will be recalled in The Shining, and he sees that though the water is running Charlotte isn't in the bath.
 There is indeed going to be a dead woman but she will instead be lying out in the rain in the street.

 In the book and screenplay, recall, Humbert had planned to drown Charlotte, she had nearly drowned, and then he had saved her.
 By having Charlotte face down in the rain-drenched street, then, with the crossfade, briefly floating in Humbert's tub, Kubrick has Charlotte fated to a watery death.

-Below is the real Haze household, Highburgh House on Packhorse Road
+Below is the real Haze household, Highburgh House on Packhorse Road in England.

 The interior is nothing at all like the studio set.
 For instance, passing through an entry area, one passes doors to the front rooms and the stairway to the second floor is on the left running parallel the street, the second floor hall also running parallel the street.

 The foliage in the area is so grown up over the years and different that it's difficult to tell where Charlotte might have met her demise, but my assumption it would likely have been on a studio set.
 The action is plotted however so that it would seem to have occurred on North Park Road that intersects Packhorse Road just a couple of houses down.
 A 2008 Google view shows that area with a good deal of foliage that is absent in 2017.